-On November 2, 2010, the Board of Directors and stockholders adopted the 2010 Stock Incentive Plan ("2010 Stock Plan") for the issuance of up to 8,572 shares of common stock to be granted through incentive stock options, nonqualified stock options, stock appreciation rights, dividend equivalent rights, restricted stock, restricted stock units and other stock-based awards to officers, other employees, directors and consultants of the Company and its subsidiaries.
-From time to time the number of shares authorized for options was increased such that 400,000 were authorized as of September 5, 2019.
-The exercise price of stock options under the 2010 Stock Plan is determined by the compensation committee of the Board of Directors and may be equal to or greater than the fair market value of the Company's common stock on the date the option is granted.
+On November 2, 2010, the Board of Directors and stockholders adopted the 2010 Stock Incentive Plan ("2010 Stock Plan") for the issuance of up to 343 shares of Common Stock to be granted through incentive stock options, nonqualified stock options, stock appreciation rights, dividend equivalent rights, restricted stock, restricted stock units and other stock-based awards to officers, other employees, directors and consultants of the Company and its subsidiaries.
+From time to time the number of shares authorized for awards was increased such that 16,000 were authorized as of September 5, 2019.
+The exercise price of stock options under the 2010 Stock Plan was determined by the compensation committee of the Board of Directors and could be equal to or greater than the fair market value of the Company's Common Stock on the date the option was granted.
 Options become exercisable over various periods from the date of grant and expire between five and ten years after the grant date.
-As of December 31, 2023, there were 198,540 options issued and outstanding under the 2010 Stock Plan.
+As of December 31, 2024, there were 7,670 options issued and outstanding under the 2010 Stock Plan.
 There are no shares available to be issued under this plan.
 Only options were issued under the plan.

-On September 17, 2020, the stockholders approved and adopted the 2020 Stock Incentive Plan ("2020 Stock Plan") for the issuance of up to 400,000 shares of common stock to be granted through incentive stock options, nonqualified stock options, stock appreciation rights, dividend equivalent rights, restricted stock, restricted stock units and other stock-based awards to officers, other employees, directors and consultants of the Company and its subsidiaries.
-The number of shares authorized for options was increased such that 7,000,000 were authorized as of December 31, 2022.
-As of December 31, 2023, there were 4,177,155 options issued and outstanding under the 2020 Stock Plan.
-Only options were issued under the plan.
+On September 17, 2020, the stockholders approved and adopted the 2020 Stock Incentive Plan ("2020 Stock Plan") for the issuance of up to 16,000 shares of Common Stock to be granted through incentive stock options, nonqualified stock options, stock appreciation rights, dividend equivalent rights, restricted stock, restricted stock units and other stock-based awards to officers, other employees, directors and consultants of the Company and its subsidiaries.
+The number of shares authorized for awards under the 2020 Stock Plan was increased such that 2,500,000 shares were authorized as of December 31, 2024.
+As of December 31, 2024, there were 167,364 options issued and outstanding under the 2020 Stock Plan.
+Only options have been issued under the plan.